RULES AND Schedule

 Applications Round

-Applications round (ended for the Prague University of Economics and Business on 31 August as planned).
-For all other universities of the V4 region, the deadline has been extended by 30 days.
+Applications round (ended for the Prague University of Economics and Business on 31 August as planned, for the Matej Bel University and the University of Pécs on 30 September and for the University of Applied Sciences in Nysa on 31 October).
+For all other universities of the V4 region, the deadline has been extended by 90 days, until 30 November.

 OTHER IMPORTANT NOTES